hotwax/oms-documentation/documents/learn-oms/business-process-models/giftcardorderslifecycle.md

 Let's take a look at how physical gift card orders are fulfilled from stores.

-When physical gift cards are allocated to a store, they automatically appear in the HotWax Commerce Fulfillment App.
+When physical gift cards are allocated to a store, they automatically appear in the HotWax Commerce `Fulfillment App`.
 The store’s fulfillment team uses the app to prepare these gift card orders for shipment.

 * Once a gift card item is successful picked, the fulfillment status changes to <mark style="color:orange;">**"Picked"**</mark>.
 * After packing, the status updates to <mark style="color:orange;">**"Packed"**</mark>.
-* When the item is marked as shipped in the Fulfillment App, the fulfillment status is updated to "Shipped."
 * As part of the process, store associates assign a unique serial number to each gift card and load the corresponding value onto it.
 * Finally, when the item is marked as shipped in the `Fulfillment App`, the fulfillment status is then updated to <mark style="color:orange;">**"Shipped"**</mark>.

 ### 6. Activation of Gift Cards

-HotWax Commerce Fulfillment App also enables store associates to activate gift cards directly.
+HotWax Commerce `Fulfillment App` also enables store associates to activate gift cards directly.
 During fulfillment, when a unique serial number is applied and the value is loaded onto the card, HotWax Commerce runs a scheduled job to sync these codes with Shopify, where the gift cards are activated.

 This activation step ensures that the gift card is fully functional and customers can use the unique serial number they received in their email to redeem the value stored in the gift card.